mssola/hoare/README.md

 And it should produce the `hoare` executable file.
 This file can be executed like this:

-    $ ./hoare file.hoare
+    $ hoare file.hoare
-    $ ./hoare -S file.hoare
+    $ hoare -S file.hoare

-The first command will effectively execute the `file.hoare` file, and the second command will just print LLVM's IR code for the given file.
-Note that with the second command you can produce a binary file:
+The first command will effectively execute the `file.hoare` file.
+The second command will produce a `.ll` file (`file.ll` in our previous example).
+This `.ll` file contains the same input file translated into LLVM's IR.
+Note that you can compile this file with `clang` in order to produce a binary file.
+For example:

-    $ ./hoare -S file.hoare > file.bc
+    $ hoare -S file.hoare
-    $ clang file.bc -o file
+    $ clang file.ll -o file
     $ ./file

+Moreover, you can pass as many input files as you want in a simple command.
+The usage of this compiler is as follows:

+    hoare [options] <input files>

 ## License